neptunia/kc-discord-relayer/README.md

 5. Open terminal/cmd.
 6. In the directory of main.js, run `npm run start`
 7. Hope it works :^)

+Note: If you already have Kancolle or KC3Kai open, you may need to restart Kancolle.
+Make sure you close your devtools panel and reopen it.

 ## Contact